minepy/minepy/README.rst

 minepy is an open-source, GPLv3-licensed software.

-**NEWS**: MICtools, a comprehensive and effective pipeline for TICe and MICe analysis is now available: https://www.biorxiv.org/content/early/2017/11/07/215855.
-Code and documentation: https://github.com/minepy/mictools.
-You can find the minepy library preinstalled in the Docker image: https://hub.docker.com/r/minepy/mictools/.
+**NEWS**: MICtools, a comprehensive and effective pipeline for TICe and MICe analysis is now available.
+TICe is used to perform efficiently a high throughput screening of all the possible pairwise relationships assessing their significance, while MICe is used to rank the subset of significant associations on the bases of their strength.
+Paper: https://www.biorxiv.org/content/early/2017/11/07/215855, code and documentation: https://github.com/minepy/mictools.
+The minepy library is preinstalled in the Docker image: https://hub.docker.com/r/minepy/mictools/.

 * `Homepage <http://minepy.readthedocs.io>`_
 * `Download <https://github.com/minepy/minepy/releases>`_